Tales of Symphonia: Gameplay

 During battle sequences, the game uses the Multi-Line Linear Motion Battle System.
 Four characters from the party are chosen to battle; those not controlled by a player are guided by artificial intelligence with instructions set by the player beforehand.
 Damage dealt to the opponent fills a "Unison Gauge".
 When this is full, a "Unison Attack" can be triggered, allowing the party to use techniques simultaneously on a single enemy.
 When certain techniques are combined, a special attack results in additional damage.

-After battle, a currency called Grade is awarded or subtracted based on specific criteria that are fulfilled in battle.
+After the battle, a currency called Grade is awarded or subtracted based on specific criteria that are fulfilled in battle.
 It is used to purchase bonuses during New Game Plus.
 Players are also prompted to cook food after battles if they have the materials.
 Cooking recipes determine the benefits received such as health recovery.
 The degree of the benefit is determined by which character is chosen to cook.

 Tales of Symphonia's skill system is built around the use of "EX Gems", which come in four ranks.
 Each character can equip up to four EX Gems and set abilities to those gems.
 The abilities determine if the characters will learn Strike or Technical techniques and spells.
 Combinations of EX Gem abilities can also grant additional abilities called "EX-Skills".
 The development of a character's attributes is determined by their equipped "Title".
 Titles are earned through story progression, side quests, or completion of miscellaneous criteria.

 Plot

 Setting

-The initial setting of Tales of Symphonia is Sylverant, a world in a state of decline due to the depletion of mana, a force essential to life and the use of magic.
+The initial setting of Tales of Symphonia is Sylvarant, a world in a state of decline due to the depletion of mana, a force essential to life and the use of magic.
 4000 years prior, a war was waged by an evil race known as the Desians, who were sealed away by the legendary hero Mithos via a pact with the world's goddess Martel.
-Due to Sylverant's weakening mana, the Desians have reemerged and are terrorizing humanity, conducting biological experiments on abducted humans in facilities known as "human ranches", which further consumes mana.
-During this time, humanity puts his hopes upon the descendant of Martel's angels, the "Chosen", who must undertake a pilgrimage and awaken the "Summon Spirits" who protect Sylverant.
+Due to Sylvarant's weakening mana, the Desians have reemerged and are terrorizing humanity, conducting biological experiments on abducted humans in facilities known as "human ranches", which further consumes mana.
+During this time, humanity puts his hopes upon the descendant of Martel's angels, the "Chosen", who must undertake a pilgrimage and awaken the "Summon Spirits" who protect Sylvarant.
 This will in turn awaken Martel, who will reseal the Desians and restore the world's mana, and the Chosen will be reborn as an angel.
-The Chosen's pilgrimage is complicated by the presence of the Renegades, a group that deliberately dresses in Desian garb and has assassinated Sylverant's Chosen for the past 800 years, preventing Martel's awakening.
+The Chosen's pilgrimage is complicated by the presence of the Renegades, a group that deliberately dresses in Desian garb and has assassinated Sylvarant's Chosen for the past 800 years, preventing Martel's awakening.
 Later, the existence of a parallel world named Tethe'alla comes to light.
 The two worlds are separated by a dimensional barrier that can only be passed through using magical technology (or "magitech").
 They share a single source of mana and are caught in a precarious equilibrium in which mana is unevenly distributed; as one world prospers, the other declines.